 Family camp is an easy way to vacation with your extended family and friends.
 Grandparents to toddlers will have the time of their lives.

 At Camp Common Ground we believe that a healthy family vacation should provide opportunities for shared family experiences as well as time for personal growth and revitalization.
-Our programs incorporate both of these elements, offering a balance of age segregated and multi-age programming.
+Our programs incorporate both of these elements, offering a balance of age specifc and multi-age programming.

 In the morning, children have the opportunity to participate in activities with their peers, facilitated by experienced youth leaders.
 During this time, 2-3 adult classes are offered.
 In the afternoon and evening we offer multi-age activities that families are encouraged to participate in together.

 Click here for a sampling of activities available at camp.
 Through participating in the wide array of activities offered at Camp Common Ground, families create shared family experiences and lasting memories.

 Adults have the opportunity to explore their own creativity at Camp Common Ground.
 We strive to create balance by offering classes from a variety of categories including, but not limited to: